ThatDeveloperDad/system-framework/docs/InteractionDesign.md

 The PassthroughProxy can have a collection of these behaviors, each of which is inserted into the call chain around your component invocation.

 ***Warning**: We're not NESTING these behaviors just yet, so I've not added any kind of ordering facility within the Behaviors collection*
 While the behaviors receive a "MethodContext" object, that MethodContext should currently be used only for reference within the Behavior, and not used to transform inputs or outputs.
+This evolution of the concept may come in time, but it's not a priority item right now.

 I've included a sample "CallTimerBehavior" in the Utilities namespace that demonstrates what this concept can do for us.